Ghana Votes In Tight Presidential Election Race - UrduPoint

 Ghana Votes In Tight Presidential Election Race

-Accra, (APP - UrduPoint / Pakistan Point News - 7th Dec, 2024) Ghana's vice president and former central banker Mahamudu Bawumia faces off against opposition ex-president John Mahama on Saturday in a closely fought election to decide on the country's new president.
+Accra, (APP - UrduPoint / Pakistan Point News - 7th Dec, 2024) Ghanaians voted in elections on Saturday with frontrunners vice president and former central banker Mahamudu Bawumia and opposition ex-president John Mahama facing off in a closely fought race.

-Ghana's struggling economy emerged as the major electoral issue after the West Africa gold producer went through a debt default, high inflation and negotiations for a $3 billion IMF bailout.
+Ghana's struggling economy emerged as the dominant electoral issue after the West Africa gold and cacao producer went through a debt default, high inflation and negotiations for a $3 billion IMF bailout.

-Voting opens at 0700 GMT and closes at 1700 GMT on Saturday, with results for the presidential election expected by Tuesday.
+Voting opened at 0700 GMT and will close at 1700 GMT on Saturday, with early results expected on Sunday and full results for the presidential election expected by Tuesday.

+"We want to vote for change, the economic situation is very hard," retired policeman James Nsiah said, waiting to cast his ballot at a booth in the capital Accra.
+"The cost of living is high."

+Ghana's government temporarily closed all land borders on Friday night through Sunday to "ensure the integrity" of the vote, an interior ministry statement said.

 "I know what I want to do from day one in the presidency.
-Give me the chance to transform this nation," Bawumia told thousands of supporters at a closing rally in Accra this week.
+Give me the chance to transform this nation," Bawumia told thousands of supporters at a closing rally in Accra.

-He has battled to distance himself from criticism over the government's handling of the economy, especially as he led Akufo-Addo's economic management team.

-A UK-educated economist, he points to an economy turning a corner and the government's continued plans for digitalisation as well as free education and health programmes.
+A UK-educated economist, he points to an economy turning a corner and the government's continued plans for digitalisation to ease business as well as free education and health programmes.

 Recent Stories